Printing Terms

 Colorfastness

-a complete but prospective example of a design project, demon- starting size, layout of images and type, use of color, and paper.
-See also dummy
+A comprehensive is a complete but prospective example of a design project, demonstarting size, layout of images and type, use of color, and paper.
+See also dummy.

 Composite Image